plus3it/docker-centos6-python36/README.md

 # centos6py36
-Dockerfile for creating docker image
+Dockerfile for creating docker image with CentOS 6 and Python 3.